-Redu Reduction in total numbers (measured over the longer of 10 years or 3 generations) based on any of A1 to A4 Critically Endangered Very severe reduction Enda Seve ngered re reduction Vulnerable Substantial reduction A1 ≥ 90% ≥ 70% 6 ≥ 50% A2, A 3, A4 ≥ 80% ≥ 50% 6 ≥ 30% A1 A2 A3 A4 Population reduction observed, estimat past and the causes of the reduction are understood AND ceased.
-Population reduction observed, estimat past where the causes of the reduction be understood OR may not be reversibl Population reduction, projected or susp to a maximum of 100 years) [(a) cannot An observed, estimated, inferred, proje- reduction where the time period must i future (up to a max. of 100 years in futu reduction may not have ceased OR may be reversible. red, inferred or suspected in e clearly reversible AND red, inferred or suspected in may not have ceased OR ma e. pected to be met in the futur t be used for A3] cted or suspected population nclude both the past and th ure), and where the causes of not be understood OR may n the ay not re (up on le of not Based on any of the following (a) (b) (c) (d) (e) direct observation [except A3] an index of abundance appropriate to the taxon a decline in area of occupancy, extent of occurrence and/or quality of habitat actual or potential levels of exploitation the effects of introduced taxa, hybridization, pathogens, pollutants, competitors or parasites the Norfolk Island subpopulation is unknown, the last record of this species was in the 1970's and may have been a vagrant (G. Allen. pers. comm.)
+Critically Endangered Very severe reduction ngered re reduction Vulnerable Substantial reduction A1 ≥ 90% ≥ 70% 6 ≥ 50% A2, A3, A4 ≥ 80% ≥ 50% 6 ≥ 30% A1 A2 A3 Population reduction observed, estimated past and the causes of the reduction are understood AND ceased.
+Population reduction observed, estimated past where the causes of the reduction be understood OR may not be reversible.
+Population reduction, projected or sust to a maximum of 100 years) [(a) cannot a maximum of 100 years) [(a) cannot a maximum of 100 years)] An observed, estimated, inferred, projected reduction where the time period mustifuture (up to a max. of 100 years in future duction may not have ceased OR may be reversible. ted, inferred or suspected in may not have ceased OR male.
+Dected to be met in the future to be used for A3] Increased or suspected population include both the past and thure), and where the causes of n the my not re (up Based on any of the following (b) (c) (d) direct observation [except A3] an index of abundance appropriate to the taxon a decline in area of occupancy, extent of occurrence and/or quality of habitat actual or potential levels of exploitation the effects of introduced taxa, hybridization, pathogens, pollutants, competitors or parasites the Norfolk Island subpopulation is unknown, the last record of this species was in the 1970's and may have been a vagrant (G. Allen. pers. comm.)
 A monitoring program in the Lord Howe Island lagoon (the last remaining stronghold for McCulloch's anemonefish), revealed a 55% reduction in abundance from 2009 to 2021 with the trend showing a continuing decline (Fig. 5, 6).
 This trend was detected using 50 x 5 m belt transects and was also seen in the data from tagged colonies where the total number of McCulloch's anemonefish declined 52% (Figure 8).
 Both estimates include all individuals, and analyses of mature individuals also revealed a significant reduction (42% on transects and 81% on tagged colonies).
 Overall, this population decline is considered large, and the cause of the decline (climate change induced habitat loss) is not clearly reversible.
 Population trends are unknown for the deeper (5-25 m) areas around Lord Howe Island, and at Elizabeth and Middleton Reefs.
 However, the abundance of McCulloch's anemonefish is already extremely low in these places and depths (see Figs. 4, 5) and at risk of extinction within 1-2 generations.
 They rarely occur in Underwater Visual Census surveys, and this precludes any meaningful analyses of temporal trends in population size (Hoey et al, 2018).